-it is in 2013 that digital wide format print was identified two be very vibrant in the print market.
+Wide-format print is one of the most vibrant sectors of the digital print market, as evidenced by the 22,000 people who made their way to Fespa London in June 2013.
 Three groups are driving this growth: conventional sign shops and screen printers adding or switching to digital printing methods; existing wide-format users wanting to increase capacity or improve quality and/or productivity to meet customer demand; and commercial offset printers or prepress specialists who are keen to capture a larger proportion of their customers’ print spend.

-in this kind of print there is a wide rate of technological development.
+There is still a high rate of technological development in wide-format print.
 There are new ways of printing and designing emerging each day such as signage, package prototyping as well as label printing that seem to be emerging each day.

 There however seems to be a problem when it comes to integrating the business of an individual and the production of wide print despite there being improvements each day.

 However, the manual method of doing it is not as good as they think it is as wit results into wastage of resources and time over time.
-Inability to load-balance work across different machines because color matching cannot be achieved reliably can cause delays and waste production capacity, leaving some machines idles while others are running full-time.
+The other problem is associated with the inability to load balanced work across machines leading some machines being left idle.